Nata8/Bioformatics-toolbox/README.md

 In this part, the user should select two molecules to calculate their Hamming distance (the number of positions in which these sequences differ).
-If the molecules differ in lenght, error message "lenghts are different" is shown.
+If the molecules differ in lenght, error message "lengths are different" is shown.

 3. Sequence alignment using edit distance (select number 3) If the user wants to see the sequence alignment and edit distance value,